A Second Wave Of Coronavirus Could Hit This Year

-Officials are predicting a second wave of the COVID-19 outbreak — and they say it could hit us when we’re already vulnerable: during flu season this fall and winter.
+Officials are predicting a second wave of the COVID-19 outbreak — and they say it could hit us when we’re already vulnerable: during flu season this autumn and winter.

 "There's a possibility that the assault of the virus on our nation next winter will actually be even more difficult than the one we just went through," Robert Redfield, director of the The Centers for Disease Control and Prevention, told The Washington Post.
 "We're going to have the flu epidemic and the coronavirus epidemic at the same time.”